ernitingarg/ernitingarg/README.md

 I'm quick learner and enthusiastic to learn new technologies.
 I enjoy coding and designing software architecture.

 I am individual contributor as well as very good to play multiple side roles in well balanced way.
-Below are some of my experiences and roles which i am playing with my current orgranization.
+Below are some of my key experiences and roles which i am currenty playing.

 -	Experience as Technical Lead & Software Architect
 -	Experience as Blockchain engineer